allgaetan/Social-Network-Ontology/README.md

 # Social Network Ontology

-Karim BEKHTI

-Kim-Tchoy DU

-Gabriel SANCHEZ

-Gaétan ALLAIRE
+## Karim BEKHTI, Kim-Tchoy DU, Gabriel SANCHEZ, Gaétan ALLAIRE

 This ontology describes standard entities and operations that can be performed by common social networking platforms.